Setup and integration guides for cowork-db, a BYODB memory layer for AI conversations.

 The update script:

-Your installation includes Memgraph Lab, a visual interface for exploring your graph database.
+Each ArcadeDB container ships with ArcadeDB Studio, a visual interface for exploring your graph database.

-With Lab you can:
+With Studio you can:

 MCP tool calls will fail gracefully.
 When your server comes back online, Tailscale automatically reconnects.
 No data is lost.